torvalds/linux/Documentation/virt/ne_overview.rst

 If the enclave VM crashes or gracefully exits, an interrupt event is received by the NE driver.
-This event is sent further to the user space enclave process running in the primary VM via a poll notification mechanism.
+This event is sent further to the user space enclave process running in the primary VM via a poll analtification mechanism.
 Then the user space enclave process can exit.

 [1] https://aws.amazon.com/ec2/nitro/nitro-enclaves/